I am a Suburban Witch longing for more than what Capitalism has to offer, cultivating a relationship with garden and land.

-I have danced with the spirits since before I ever took on the title of witch, but the first time that the word rolled from my tongue in ritual was when I was 12.
-I had always felt an affinity for the spirits, for animals and for plants, and from the earliest of times I remember always collecting feathers, from the garden, from the school yard, from the side of the road, they had always held magic for me, even before I understood how deeply powerful that magic was.
+I am an animist, and have always viewed the world through Animist eyes, but I started calling myself a witch at the age of 12.
+I had always felt an affinity for the spirits, for animals and for plants.
+From the earliest of times I remember always collecting feathers- from the garden, from the school yard, from the side of the road- they had always held magic for me, even before I understood how deeply powerful that magic was.

-I have a degree in the Bachelor of Performing and Visual arts, in third year I majored in English Literature and Art History in my final year I majored in Arts marketing and management, and Art Criticism.
+I have a degree in the Bachelor of Performing and Visual arts.
+In my third year I majored in English Literature and Art History and in my final year I majored in Arts Marketing and Management, and Art Criticism.
 I have done two years of Fine Arts as part of the credits of my degree.
 Much of my focus was on Feminism, the body and gender.

-All works and posts on this site are Copyright © of Nightshade http://www.thepurplebroom.wordpress.com.
+All works and posts on this site are Copyright © of Nightshade author of The Purple Broom